Jefferson49/RepositoryHierarchy/README.md

 In order to activate this feature, the setting "Show additional source facts (REPO, REPO:CALN, REFN, NOTE) within source citations" needs to be selected in the control panel.

 Note:Additionally, it is possible to show links to AtoM (as an external archive management system) within the source citations.
-The details are described in the related [chapter](#Using-links).
+The details are described in the related [chapter](#create-links-between-webtrees-and-an-external-archive-management-system).

-<a name="Media-objects-in-citations"></a>
 ### Directly show media objects of source citations in individual facts
 The Repository Hierarchy modules provides a feature to directly show media objects of source citations in individual facts and not subordinated in the source citation.